Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

         an unexpected compatibility issue arises.)
     -   The vanilla Azure SQL Database service is unsuitable due to the requirement for T-SQL jobs scheduled using SQL Agent;
-        however this **is** supported on Azure SQL Database Managed Instances.
+        however, this **is** supported on Azure SQL Database Managed Instances.

         ![The diagram shows the high-level architecture for the HR application, after migration to Azure.
 At the top, there is the incoming ExpressRoute connection from the on-premises network.
 This connects to the Internal Load Balancer, which in turn connects to the web servers.
 The web servers are enclosed in an availability set.
 The Internal Load Balancer and web servers are in the web tier.
 The web servers connect to the Azure SQL Database Managed Instance, which sits in the Database tier.](images/hrapp-azure.png "HR application solution design")